Harris and Trump hit battleground states as US election day looms

 He called Democrats a "demonic party", joked about the news media covering him being shot, ridiculed Democratic President Joe Biden and complained about the price of apples.

-"Here's all you need to know: Kamala broke it and we're going to fix it," said Trump, his voice raspy.
+Last week he suggested prominent Republican critic former congresswoman Liz Cheney should face gunfire in combat over her hawkish foreign policy, leading an Arizona prosecutor to open an investigation.

-In a speech where he repeatedly criticised the US election process, he added: "It's a damn shame and I'm the only one who talks about it because everyone is damn afraid to talk about it."
+Campaign spokesperson Steven Cheung issued a statement saying Trump was not directed toward the media but rather, "it was about threats against him that were spurred on by dangerous rhetoric from Democrats".

-Trump is due to speak in Kinston, North Carolina, before ending his day with an evening rally in Macon, Georgia.
+Trump later spoke in Kinston, North Carolina, and was due to end his day with an evening rally in Macon, Georgia.

 Of the seven US states seen as competitive, Georgia and North Carolina are the second-biggest prizes up for grabs on Tuesday, with each holding 16 of the 270 votes a candidate needs to win in the state-by-state Electoral College to secure the presidency.
 Pennsylvania is first with 19 electors.